mozilla-l10n/localizer-documentation/src/tools/pontoon/notifications.md

 * Translation reviewer.

 For source strings comments, the recipients are:
-* Users with translator rights for the specific combination of project and locale, including team managers.
+* Users with the ability to review translations for the string.
 * Authors of translation comments.
 * Authors of source string comments.
 * Translation authors.